Bat Rules for High School Baseball

 The NFHS rule also means that many two-piece bats will be illegal, as they have barrels that overlay the handle, creating a small bump at that point.

-Under the new rule, bats must have a “smooth cylinder implement from the top of the cap to the top of the knob.”
+Under the new high school baseball bat rules, bats must have a “smooth cylinder implement from the top of the cap to the top of the knob.”

 There are some two-piece bats — composite handle and aluminum barrel — that are manufactured to look like one piece, and do not have this bump.
 They will meet BBCOR standards.